Take That: 2022–2025: This Life

 On 10 December 2023, the band headlined the second day of Capital FM's Jingle Bell Ball at London's O2 Arena which included a special performance of "Relight My Fire" with Rita Ora.

 On 13 January 2024, the band performed a concert as part of the opening day of the 2023–24 SailGP championship in Abu Dhabi.

 On 25 March 2024, the band announced that their new single "You and Me" was to be released on 28 March, in order to promote the This Life on Tour shows.
 Following this on 26 April, the band released another single, "All Wrapped Up", along with an announcement of a deluxe edition of the This Life album, which was to contain the former two tracks, along with three other studio tracks.

 On 5 April 2024 the band announced 'The Greatest Weekend', a festival spanning four days, held in Ta' Qali, Malta.
 The event ran from 17 to 20 October 2024 and featured the band performing the album Everything Changes live in its entirety for the first time since its release in 1993, and their greatest hits.
 The event also featured nightclub events, pool parties, and special guests including the Sugababes, Sam Ryder, Ella Henderson, Daniel Bedingfield, Heather Small, Gok Wan and a DJ set from band member Howard Donald.

 On 20 August 2024, production company Fulwell 73 and Netflix announced a behind the scenes documentary following the band's journey featuring unseen archive and new interviews.
-The series is due to be released in 2025.
+On 27 December 2025, it was confirmed the series titled Take That consisting of 3 episodes would be released on 27 January 2026.

 In February 2025, the band performed their rework of "Greatest Day" at the 78th British Academy Film Awards which featured in the nominated film Anora.
 The band also performed at the O2 Arena to celebrate 75 years of Formula One.

-2026–onwards: tenth studio album and The Circus Live
+2026–onwards: The Circus Live & Dreamers

 After a series of teasers and a countdown, the band announced on 19 September 2025 that they would be performing The Circus Live tour, based on their previous tour of the same name, in Summer 2026.
 In this same announcement it was revealed that in late 2026, their tenth studio album, with the placeholder name TT10, would be released.

+On 20 March 2026, the lead single from the band's upcoming album, "You're a Superstar", was released, which had previously featured at the end of their three-part documentary earlier in the year.
+The band released a second single, "Sweet July", on 3 July, having previously teased it at a London show.
+On 28 August, the band confirmed their tenth studio album would be named Dreamers supported by the Dreamers Tour in 2027.